Franklin Field: Other sports

-Franklin Field was one of 15 United States stadia (along with John F. Kennedy Stadium, also in Philadelphia) inspected by a five-member FIFA committee in April 1988 in the evaluation of the United States as a possible host of the 1994 FIFA World Cup.
+Along with John F. Kennedy Stadium, also in Philadelphia, Franklin Field was one of 15 United States stadiums inspected by a five-member FIFA committee in April 1988 in the evaluation of the United States as a possible host of the 1994 FIFA World Cup.
 On August 25, 1989, a crowd of 43,356 at Franklin Field saw the US national soccer team defeat Dnepr of the Soviet Top League, 1–0; Eric Eichmann scored the lone goal in the game's 12th minute.

 On November 30, 2004, Franklin Field was home to the first rugby league match between the United States and Australia.
 The United States led the World Cup-holders Australia for much of the game, but eventually lost, 36–24.

 The stadium hosted the Division I NCAA Men's Lacrosse Championship in 1973 and 1992 and the NCAA Division I Women's Lacrosse Championship in May 2007.

-April 14, 2012 marked the debut of Franklin Field as the home stadium for the Philadelphia Spinners in their first AUDL season.
+April 14, 2012, marked the debut of Franklin Field as the home stadium for the Philadelphia Spinners in their first AUDL season.
 An estimated 1700 were in attendance as the Spinners defeated the Buffalo Hunters, 26–14.
 The Spinners continued to use Franklin Field for the rest of the 2012 season and used it for two games in the 2014 MLU season.

 The inaugural Major League Ultimate championship game was played at Franklin Field on July 13, 2013.
 The Boston Whitecaps defeated the San Francisco Dogfish, 20–15.
-The Stadium again hosted the MLU Championship on July 16, 2016, as the Philadelphia Spinners defeated the Portland Stags, 14–11.
+The Stadium again hosted the MLU championship on July 16, 2016, as the Philadelphia Spinners defeated the Portland Stags, 14–11.